sina30nat/gp-logit-OB-UB-classifier/README.md

 - 🚧 **Overbreak-Prone**
 - 🪨 **Underbreak-Prone**

-using a trained **GP-Logit model** (Genetic Programming + Logistic Regression), developed from operational, geotechnical, and design data.
+using a trained **Optimised LR** , developed from operational, geotechnical, and design data.

 ---